EVgo Inc. (EVGO) Shares Plummet Below 1-Year High

-EVgo Inc. (NASDAQ: EVGO)’s stock price has gone decline by -0.32 in comparison to its previous close of 6.26, however, the company has experienced a -3.85% decrease in its stock price over the last five trading days.
+The stock price of EVgo Inc. (NASDAQ: EVGO) has plunged by -0.32 when compared to previous closing price of 6.24, but the company has seen a -5.61% decline in its stock price over the last five trading sessions.
 Barron’s reported on 03/30/23 that EVgo Crushes Sales Estimates and Guidance Is OK.
 The Stock Is Rising.

 Is It Worth Investing in EVgo Inc. (NASDAQ: EVGO) Right Now?

-Analysts have varying views on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 7 as “hold,” and 0 as “sell.”
+Analysts have mixed views on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023